 This week's topic was Superworm by Julia Donaldson.
 The story is all about a superhero worm who goes on lots of adventures to come to the rescue of other animals who are in need of help.
-One day however Superworm is caught by the evil Wizard Lizard and it is now Superworm who is in need of a rescue!
+One day however Superworm is caught by the evil Wizard Lizard and it is now Superworm who is in need of rescuing!
 Luckily Superworm has lots of clever insect friends to help him escape!
 We chose this topic to support the discoveries on our Outdoor Learning Days as well as the children’s love of hunting for worms.
 The children are familiar with the story and loved joining in with the repeated refrains.

 There was lots of worm related activities throughout the week beginning with a Maths activity all about measuring!
 The children created lots of different worms with playdough before using rulers to measure the different lengths.
 The children were encouraged to roll the playdough using their palms, putting pressure on the playdough and watching as their worms became longer and longer.

 In Literacy we used our own Superworm to fish for phonics, carefully holding the magnetic worm over the letter cards and seeing what sounds we collected.
 The Squirrels took turns, saying the letter sounds and naming items with the same initial sound.
 This was a little tricky but we all supported each other with ideas when required.